 The book also pointed out that fruits and vegetables, as well as other beverages, are high in water.

 However, this part of the story seems to have been neglected when information from this book spread to the public, researchers and health organizations.

-Bottom Line: It's unknown where the recommendation to drink eight 8-oz glasses of water per day comes from originally, but a couple of theories exist.
+It’s unknown where the recommendation to drink eight 8-oz glasses of water per day comes from originally, but a couple of theories exist.